krupahimte/code4baddies/README.md

 # AarogyaPath - HealthTech Platform (Patient and Doctor)

 AarogyaPath is a dual-portal healthcare platform built for rural and low-bandwidth environments.
-It includes a mobile-friendly patient web app and a separate doctor dashboard, both powered by a Django REST API.
+It includes a mobile-friendly patient web app and a separate doctor dashboard.

 ## Project Overview
 The system is structured around lightweight frontends, an AI-assisted triage engine, secure data handling, and multilingual support.